midtownrobotics/java-learning/lessons/lesson3operators-functions-expressions.md

 }
 ```

 "Pseudo code" (pronounced "sudo") is a way of brainstorming and laying out ideas.
 Basically, pseudo code lets us forget worrying about the syntax of the language.
 In this case, we have defined (in pseudo code only! this is not working Java code) a function that accepts arguments (flour, sugar, eggs, butter) and returns a cake.
-Let's look at a real example:
+Let's look at a real example of a function in Java.

 ```java
 public static int addTwoNumbers (int x, int y) {